-Easy Slow Cooker Pot Roast with potatoes and carrots cooks on low in the Crock Pot until fork tender and delicious.
-A family favorite recipe for a simple dinner that everyone loves!
+Easy Slow Cooker Pot Roast with onion soup mix, potatoes and carrots cooks on low in the Crock Pot until fork tender and delicious.
+This easy slow cooker recipe makes the best pot roast!

 You just add everything to the Crock-Pot in the morning and go about your day.
 Dinner is ready when you are, and it's perfect when you're craving easy comfort food.

-You only need a few ingredients to make this pot roast recipe in the slow cooker.
+You only need a few simple ingredients to make this easy pot roast recipe in the slow cooker.
 They can be found in your grocery store if they are not already in your fridge or pantry!

 - Boneless beef chuck roast -- the best cut of meat for pull apart roast beef.
 You can use a rump roast in this recipe.

-- Onion -- small or medium onion cut into large chunks
+- Onion -- small or medium onion cut into large chunks for extra onion flavor

 - Carrots -- use whole carrots or baby carrots